niisar/tsbook/README.md

  Typescript is called typescript because of it's `Typings`.

 Typescript is called typescript because of it's `Typings`.
 So what's the benifit of Typings in Typescript?
 The benifit is you can't accidentally put a number to a String Type.
-And hence this prevent from bugs in our code and mantains the standard.
+And hence this prevent from bugs in our code and maintains the standard.

 Typescript is currently the hottest trend in client side programming.